-Where to stay in Cairo – Recommended Cairo Hotels
+Where to Stay in Cairo – Recommended Cairo Hotels

-It is best to have your first few nights in Cairo prebooked, as once you leave the airport you will see how chaotic Cairo is.
+It is best to have your first few nights in Cairo prebooked, as once you leave the airport, you will see how chaotic Cairo is.
 We would also highly recommend having your hotel or a driver meet you at the airport.

-- Sofitel Cairo Nile El Gezirah Check Prices | Orbitz | Agoda | Booking.com | TripAdvisor
+- Sofitel Cairo Nile El Gezirah Check Prices Booking.com

-- Le Meridien Pyramids Hotel and Spa Check Prices | Agoda | Booking.com | TripAdvisor
+- Le Meridien Pyramids Hotel and Spa Check Prices Booking.com

-- Royal Maxim Palace Kempinski Check Prices | Agoda | Booking.com | TripAdvisor
+- Royal Maxim Palace Kempinski Check PricesBooking.com

-- Novotel Cairo Airport Check Prices | Agoda | Booking.com | TripAdvisor
+- Novotel Cairo Airport Check Prices Booking.com

 Recommended Cairo Tours and Things To Do In Cairo

-If you are planning a visit to the Great Pyramids you’ll be spending at least a night or two in Cairo.
-When planning out your time in Cairo don’t try and do too much in one day.
-The traffic in Cairo is terrible and you could easily miss something if you didn’t allow enough time between tours.
+If you are planning a visit to the Great Pyramids, you’ll be spending at least a night or two in Cairo.
+When planning your time in Cairo, don’t try and do too much in one day.
+The traffic in Cairo is terrible, and you could easily miss something if you don’t allow enough time between tours.

-- Giza Pyramids and Sphinx Tour from Cairo Airport during a layover, book here $36
+- Giza Pyramids and Sphinx Tour from Cairo Airport during a layover, book here

-- Giza Pyramids and Sphinx Tour from Cairo Half Day tour, book here $8
+- Giza Pyramids and Sphinx Tour from Cairo Half Day tour, book here

-- Dinner Cruise on the Nile with Belly Dancing Show from Cairo, book here $53
+- Dinner Cruise on the Nile with Belly Dancing Show from Cairo, book here

 - Click here to view all Viator a TripAdvisor company available Cairo Tours